-This is I had written the definition of eta as the number of so eta=1-R the internal quantum efficiency=1-R1-e to the power -alpha dzeta because this is phi/incident photon flux phi, so phi phi cancels.
-Incident photon flux is phi, phithis 1-R enters the semiconductor, phi1-R1-e power -alpha d is absorbed in the medium.
-Thisthisthisthis will be the fractional number of carriers which are contributing to the current.

-And therefore the definition of eta is this i/e/the photon flux so phi phi cancels so eta is simply=1-R1-e to the power -alpha dzeta.
+So, what is this?
+This is, I had written the definition of eta as the number of eta is equal to 1 minus half.
+The internal quantum efficiency equal to 1 minus half into 1 minus e to the power minus alpha d into zeta because this is phi divided by incident photon flux phi.
+So, phi, phi cancels, incident photon flux is phi, phi into this 1 minus R enters the semiconductor.
+Phi into 1 minus R into 1 minus e power minus alpha d is absorbed in the medium.
+This into this into this into this will be the fractional number of carriers, which are contributing to the current.
+Therefore, the definition of eta is, this I by e divided by the photon flux.
+So, phi, phi cancels, so eta is simply equal to 1 minus T into 1 minus e to the power minus alpha d into zeta.

 Why did I write this in this form?
-Earlier also I had written an expression for eta in terms of the optical power and the current, which is the practice thing.
-Power is incident you know that this much power is incident and this much current is generated that is what an engineer would like to see.
+Earlier also I had written an expression for eta in terms of the optical power and the current, which is the practical thing.
+Power is incident, you know, that this much power is incident, this much current is generated, that is what an engineer would like to see.
 But unless you know what factors contribute to eta, you cannot maximize eta.

-Now let me tell you how to maximize?
-Once I have written this expression, I know how to maximize this.
-How to maximize?
-If I can make R=0, this will be very large.
-If I can make this=0, this will be maximum.
-If I can make this=1 that will be maximum.
-Therefore, the question is how to make R=0?
-How to make this term=0 and how to make this term=1?
+Now, let me tell you how to maximize.
+Once I have written this expression I know how to maximize this, how to maximize?
+If I can make R equal to 0, this will be very large.
+If I can make this equal to 0, this will be maximum.
+If I can make this equal to 1, that will be maximum.
+Therefore, the question is how to make R equal to 0, how to make this term equal to 0 and how to make this term equal to 1.
 What will affect these things?
-So that is what the device engineer will need, the one who makes the device not the one who uses the device.
-One who uses the device wants to get very good responsivity that is all.
-How you get very good responsivity?
-We have to maximize eta.
-Who will maximize eta?
-The device fabricating engineer.
-He has to maximize eta.
-So how to maximize?
+So, that is what the device engineer will need, the one who makes the device, not the one who uses the device, one who uses the device wants to get very good responsivity.
+That is all how you, how you get very good responsivity.

-So the question I had written see how to maximize eta is the question.
-How can we make R=0?
-If I can make R=0 then this quantity will become 1.
-If I can make this=0 this quantity will be 1.
-If I can make this=1, this will also be 1 and eta will become 1 quantum efficiency of 100%.
-In practice, one can get quantum efficiency of 90, 95% it is possible.
-So ideally if everything is taken care you will get quantum efficiency 1 but normally around 0.9 is the quantum efficiency.
+We have to maximize eta, who will maximize eta?
+The device fabricating engineer, he has to maximize eta.
+So, how to maximize?
+So, the question I had written, see how to maximize eta is the question.
+How can we make R equal to 0, R equal to 0?
+If I can make R is equal to 0, then this quantity will become 1.
+If I can make this equal to 0, this quantity will be 1.
+If I can make this equal to 1, this will also be 1 and eta will become 1.

+Quantum efficiency of 100 percent, in practice one can get quantum efficiency of 90, 95 percent, it is possible.
+So, ideally, if everything is taken care, you will get quantum efficiency 1, but normally around 0.9 is the quantum efficiency.